MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Network Reachability

 The iOS SDK provides an interface for determining the current status of the device's network connection.
 This comes in handy when you want to perform specific operations based on whether the device is online or offline.
-The interface allows you to execute a block of code whenever the network status changes, which is perfect for optimizing your application to only send requests when the device is online.
+The interface allows you to execute a block of code whenever the network status changes, which is perfect for optimizing your application to only send requests over the network when the device is online.

 <!--- SMNetworkReachability -->